stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### PILCHARDS

 We're in our last moments together.
-I think we could all agree that you, Ural, are, um--
+I think we can all agree that you, Ural, are, um--

 #### UNAL